JPsiInVR/script-and-story-board/StoryOutline.md

 ## Teaser sequence
 *In a world where baryons are controlling the masses, one particle is about to change it all.
-It is the leader of a new generation of heavy and slim mesons, that is going to challenge the standards of particle physics as they were known in 1974.
+It is the leader of a new generation of heavy and mesons, that is going to challenge the standards of particle physics as they were known in 1974.
 The J/&psi; emerges as the answer to the severe R-crisis and leads scientists into the November revolution.*

 ## Scene 1 - J/&psi; introduces itself